jlwu002/deception/README.md

 # justify_q

-The code under this folder is to generate results in Fig. 1.
+The code under this folder is to generate results in Figure 1.